St. Bridget’s Church in Gdansk

 These days, a new amber altar is being constructed here.
 It already looks amazing, but after its completion it will be even bigger than the famous Amber Room, which was also constructed by Gdansk craftsmen.

-The sight is on the tour: The European Solidarity Centre guided tour
+The sight is on the tour: The Solidarity Route of Gdansk – The Lech Walesa Tour

 4 PLN is only about € 1